The 2025 Economics World Cup has been completed.

 So, the Economics World Cup tests your ability to think like an economist, not your knowledge of economics.

-There are 0 technical questions (you don't even need to have studied economics to succeed!)
+There are 0 technical questions (you don't need to have studied economics to succeed!)

 Takes Minimal Effort